glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

       pipeline containing a `PCA` and `Ridge` estimator trained on `torch` tensors located on GPU.
-   1. Some work to improve the developer experience by improving the developer tools available in `scikit-learn` and made available for third-party projects.
+   1. Some work to improve the developer experience by improving the developer tools available in `scikit-learn` and making them available for third-party projects.
 For instance, we made public some internal APIs that are required to create `scikit-learn` estimators (e.g., data validation, estimator tags).
-Also, we start to improve the tests checking the API conformance of third-party libraries with `scikit-learn`.
-More work is needed in this area to make it easier to create estimators and check the compatibility with `scikit-learn`.
+Also, we started to improve the tests checking the API conformance of third-party libraries with `scikit-learn`.
+More work is needed in this area to make it easier to create estimators and check their compatibility with `scikit-learn`.

 - Long-term priorities